 Process is VERY necessary to provide structure for a human centered, evidence based and data informed design practice in any business.
 A Design Process can shorten on-boarding time, provide structure, flexibility and freedom to “create” and instill confidence in your design team by providing well documented and proven activities that provide a wealth of tools to choose from in order to achieve the right outcomes.

-The process I have used and iterated on is not unique and is based on the double diamond design process first developed by the British Design Council in 2005, IDEOs Design Thinking methodology and Stanford’s D:School design process.
+The process I have used and iterated on is not unique and is based on the double diamond design process first developed by the British Design Council in 2005 and further refined/defined by IDEOs Design Thinking methodology and Stanford’s D:School design process.

 Ideation, exploration and understanding.